bmilosh/chess-game/README.md

 ## Some current issues
 - There's cleanup to be done on the code.
-- When flipped, the pawns move in the wrong direction.
-- Computer moves do not get highlighted.
 - Checkmates and stalemates are only printed to the terminal for now.
 So you won't see it on the board (apart from the fact that you won't be able to move any piece unless you restart the game).
 - There's as of yet no ability to undo a move.
 - You can't yet play against a human opponent on another machine.
-- En passant is not yet possible.